solutionforest/Inspirecms-core/docs/core/Document.md

 InspireCMS allows you to create parent-child relationships between content:

-### Setting Parent Types

-Define which document types can be parents of the current type:

-1. In the **Parent Types** field, select appropriate document types
-2. This controls where content can be placed in the content tree

 ### Setting Child Types

 Define which document types can be children of the current type:

-1. In the **Child Types** field, select appropriate document types
+1. In the **Allowed document types** field, select appropriate document types
 2. This determines what content types can be created underneath this content
 3. Leave empty to prevent child content from being created